Save the Date!

 Better regulation and supervision: how to improve the EU’s decision-making process?

+This panel will discuss the structural inefficiencies, lack of agility, and overlapping mandates that often hamper the EU’s financial regulatory and supervisory framework.
+Despite good intentions, the decision-making process in Brussels is frequently criticized for being too slow, complex, and unresponsive to market realities.
 Panelists will explore how to strike the right balance between political oversight, technical expertise, and industry input, while ensuring better coordination among EU institutions, national regulators, and supervisory bodies.
 The session will also examine how to streamline legislative processes, improve the quality and impact assessments of new rules, and create a regulatory environment that fosters innovation, competitiveness, and investor trust.

 Financing the Green Transition: are we hitting the mark?